cowrie/cowrie/README.md

 Please visit https://github.com/micheloosterhof/cowrie/issues

+## Contributing

+Cowrie welcomes any kind of contribution, please follow the next steps:

+Fork the project on github.com.
+Create a new branch.
+Commit changes to the new branch.
+Send a pull request.

 ## Contributors

 Many people have contributed to Cowrie over the years.
 Special thanks to:

 * Upi Tamminen (desaster) for all his work developing Kippo on which Cowrie was based
+* Dave Germiquet (davegermiquet) for TFTP support, unit testes, new process handling
+* Olivier Bilodeau (obilodeau) for Telnet support
+* Ivan Korolev (fe7ch) for many improvements over the years.
+* And many many others.